the-turing-way/the-turing-way/book/website/communication/artists.md

 (cm-artists)=
 # Collaborating with artists
+If you are interested in sharing your research with the wolrd outside of your academic peers, collaborating with artists could be an effective way to do it.
+This chapter presents a quick note on why such collaboration is important, and a brief overview of a few challenges that such collaboration implies.
+It serves as a starting point for anyone considering engage with a group of passionate people who view the world through their artistic eyes.
 (cm-artists-why)=
 ## Why collaborate with artists?
 People receive messages through five senses: touch, taste, smell, vision and hearing.